The first step to enrolling in classes is to complete the application process found at GTCC's Path to Success.

 A waitlist is a record of students interested in adding a class that does not have available seats.
 If a class is full, students may have the option of joining a waitlist for that class.
 If a seat in a waitlisted class becomes available, students are notified by GTCC email in the order in which they signed up for the waitlist.
 A student has 24 hours from the time of notification to register for the course.
 The 24-hour period starts when the email notification is sent, not when it is read by the student.
 If the available seat is not filled, it will be offered to the next student on the waitlist.
 If a student misses the enrollment deadline for a waitlisted class, the student may rejoin the waitlist.

-Students should remove themselves from waitlists for classes they no longer wish to add to their schedule.
+Students may waitlist only one section of a course at a time and should remove themselves from waitlists for classes they no longer wish to add to their schedule.
 The waitlist feature will be turned off on a designated date, and after that point, the waitlist will not be used to determine course enrollment priority.
 Students are responsible for monitoring class availability after the waitlist feature is made inactive.

 A curriculum student is expected to attend and be on time for all classes and lab/shop/clinic sessions.
-In order to remain enrolled in a course a student must be in attendance on or before the census date.
+To remain enrolled in a course a student must be in attendance on or before the census date.

 Curriculum and continuing education students are allowed two days of excused absences each academic year for religious observances as required by law.
 Curriculum students must notify instructors in writing of expected religious absences within the first three weeks of class.